Responding to criticism in the media

 In this guidance, ‘patient’ refers to both current and former patients.

 Although this can be frustrating or distressing, it does not relieve you of your duty to respect your patient’s confidentiality.
-This explanatory guidance sets out how the general principles in our guidance Confidentiality apply when doctors are considering how to respond to criticism in the media.
+This guidance, which forms part of the professional standards, sets out how the general principles in our guidance Confidentiality apply when doctors are considering how to respond to criticism in the media.

 Responding to criticism